Man appears in court on fraud charges connected to Martin O’Hagan case

 Asked if he understood the charge, Kingsberry replied: “Yes.”

-PSNI Detective Constable Dillon told the court that she was familiar with the facts and circumstances of the case, and was able to connect the accused to the charge.
+A PSNI detective constable told the court that she was familiar with the facts and circumstances of the case, and was able to connect the accused to the charge.

 The prosecutor told District Judge Natasha Fitzsimons that the case has to be passed to the central team for a decision, and that the full case file is due on June 4.